 2023

-Introduction to Qualitative Research Design (in Portuguese) (own design)
+Introduction to Qualitative Research Design (in Portuguese) (M.A. and Ph.D.)

 This course offers an introduction to qualitative research design for descriptive and causal inference.
 A fundamental challenge of any research is that we never have access to all the relevant information in the universe of cases to which our questions may apply.
 For example, we may be interested in the conditions under which countries in economic crisis adopt a certain reform instead of plausible alternatives, but there is no way of directly observing each decision-making process, let alone the motivations of those involved.
 Therefore, we have no choice but to use logical criteria to formulate answers from limited evidence - in other words, to make inferences.
 The way in which we operationalize these criteria in structuring our investigations is called "research design".